thatdataguyai/tdg-python-series/README.md

 Installation Guide - [Git - Installing Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 GIT Cheat Sheet - [(1) Git Cheat Sheet Explained - by Chajo - Daily DevOps](https://chajo.substack.com/p/git-cheat-sheet)

+If you don't want to use GIt locally, you can open a codespace within GitHub that allows you to use a web version of VSCode.
+Simply click the green "<> Code" button and creat a codespace.

 # Any Issues

 If you have any issues please reach out to me via Substack or email and I'll get back to you as soon as possible: